 - Additions to and deductions from wages, and

 - Total compensation paid.

-- Copies of FMLA notices provided by an employee to the employer and by the employer to its employees concerning the FMLA (including any written request for leave from the employee as well as any required notice provided to the employee concerning FMLA leave),
+- Copies of FMLA notices provided by an employee to the employer and by the employer to its employees concerning the FMLA.
+These include any written request for leave from the employee as well as any required notice provided to the employee concerning FMLA leave.

 These records should be kept for at least three years.